heikoburau/ParallelAverage/Readme.md

 It basically converts a Python function call that performs the calculation into a [SLURM](https://slurm.schedmd.com/) batch script, sends it to the cluster, and finally stores all the results of the job in a database.
 Whenever the same function is called again with the same arguments, the pre-calculated results are returned immediately from the database.
-From the user's perspective, all functionality is contained in a single function call.
+From the User's perspective, all functionality is contained in a single function call.

 Example
 -------